 The Shields Brothers Senior’s last performance (the 1970’s).
 The Shields Brothers were frequent guest singers on gospel radio and traveled across the country on the Gospel Quartet circuit.
 They were known for their sweet harmonious voices and sang consistently for 70 years.

-Pictured here (1940’s) with a trophy won in a competition for enunciation, appearance, stage performance and harmony, The Jubilee Four were a group of two sets of brothers and a neighbor, who began singing together in Cleveland, Ohio in the 1930’s.
+Pictured here in the 1940s with a trophy won in a competition for enunciation, appearance, stage performance, and harmony, The Jubilee Four were a group of two sets of brothers and a neighbor, who began singing together in Cleveland, Ohio in the 1930s.
 The group sang together until three of the members were drafted to serve in World War II.
-The members included, Clifford Phelps, William Phelps, Eugene Ross, Johnny Shields and Claude Shields Jr. They were later renamed The Shields Brothers.
+The members included Clifford Phelps, William Phelps, Eugene Ross, Johnny Shields, and Claude Shields Jr. They were later renamed The Shields Brothers.

 Friendly Womack, patriarch of the Womack Brothers sang with The Shields Brothers in the 19 60’s and 1970’s.

 (“The Valentinos (also known as The Womack Brothers), was a Cleveland, Ohio-based family R&B group, mainly famous for launching the careers of brothers Bobby Womack and Cecil Womack, the former brother finding bigger fame as a solo artist and the latter finding success as a member of the husband and wife team of Womack & Womack with Linda Cooke.
 During their 22-year tenure, the group was known for R&B hits such as “Lookin’ for a Love“, famously covered by The J. Geils Band and later a solo hit for Bobby Womack and “It’s All Over Now“, famously covered by The Rolling Stones.”) – Wikipedia

 Claude Shields Jr. received awards at Cleveland State University (2005).